RocketCommunicationsInc/astro-www/src/pages/patterns/modeless-panes.md

 assets:
     name: Modeless Panes
 ---
-Every application needs to present screens temporarily to collect user input or to display transient details.
  Desktop and mobile platforms use Dialogs, Alerts, or whole screens for these temporary interactions.
 A goal of Astro is to present temporary interactions inline and modelessly whenever possible, we call this a **Modeless Pane**.

 Modeless Panes allow Web applications to flow with less user interruption and to behave in a more Web-like fashion (overlapping and modal windows are not part of the core Web programming model).